-A circus-themed party is a magical way to celebrate a variety of events from an adult's birthday to an anniversary or even a wedding.
+A circus-themed party for adults is a magical way to celebrate a variety of events from an adult's birthday to an anniversary or even a wedding.
 Make your guests feel like they are at the greatest show on earth by creating a multi-sensory experience with colorful décor, vintage circus music, the smell of fresh popcorn and food that transports your guests right under the big top.

-Requesting guests to dress in theme—whether a ring master, a clown or a sequined trapeze artist will add to the drama and excitement of your party.
+Requesting guests to dress in theme—whether a ring master, a clown or a sequined trapeze artist will add to the drama and excitement of your circus theme party for adults.
 You can use old circus sayings such as "Ladies and gentlemen" or "Step right up" on your invite to further evoke the feel of a circus spectacle.

 Under the Big Top